-IaaS is typically the best option for companies that have the resources to develop, deploy and manage applications using tools they're willing to set up and manage on their own.
-IaaS is also preferable if a user requires components that aren't provided by a PaaS offering, such as a specific development tool or a custom operating system.
+IaaS is typically the best option for companies with the resources to develop, deploy and manage applications using tools they're willing to set up and manage on their own.
+IaaS is also preferable if a user requires components that aren't provided by a PaaS offering, such as a specific development tool or custom OS.

-The most common use case for IaaS is when an organization already has its app, or has the in-house resources to develop it, and simply needs infrastructure to host it.
+The most common use case for IaaS is when an organization has its app -- or the in-house resources to develop it -- and simply needs infrastructure to host it.
 For example, a retailer that has built an online marketplace might turn to an IaaS provider to host that workload.
-Or, a company could chose an IaaS hosting product to migrate its on-premises payroll system to the cloud.
+Or a company could choose an IaaS hosting product to migrate its on-premises payroll system to the cloud.

 PaaS is a better option for organizations that have fewer resources to develop and manage applications, and will therefore benefit from a ready-to-use, all-in-one offering for software delivery and hosting.
 PaaS doesn't eliminate the need for developers, but it streamlines development and deployment operations and bundles them with hosting infrastructure.
 For that reason, PaaS can be more attractive to SMBs that want to get apps out the door quicker.

-In general, IaaS costs less than PaaS for workloads that have comparable resource consumption, but you might need to pay for software tools from other sources with an IaaS model, which can be more expensive than acquiring them as part of a PaaS.
-There's other cost factors as well, including potential overhead for infrastructure maintenance.
+In general, IaaS costs less than PaaS for workloads with comparable resource consumption, but you might need to pay for software tools from other sources, which can be more expensive than acquiring them as part of a PaaS.
+There are other cost factors as well, including potential overhead for infrastructure maintenance.
 And the extent to which you use cloud optimization tools and techniques will likely have a larger overall effect on your spending than whether you choose IaaS or PaaS.

 How cloud IaaS and PaaS services compare